NHSDigital/im1-pfs-auth/README.md

 The application is to aims to apply domain driven design by incorporating a decoupled architecture that separates core business lock from infrastructure concerns.

-- Domain: Contains business logic
+- Domain: Contains business logic and rules, independent of frameworks or external systems.
-- Application: Orchestrates the use cases
+- Application: Orchestrates the use cases (the thins the system needs to do to serve the business i.e. forward request on to GPIT)
-- Infrastructure: Technical implementations
+- Infrastructure: Technical implementations required by the Domain and Application layers.
-- App: Application entry point
+- App: How the application is presented to the outside world

 #### Sandbox